| By Dave Foxall

 A Forward Look at Canadian Payroll Technology Trends

-When it comes to commentary on global payroll software environments and practices, North America is often taken to mean the U.S.; but in 2011 the Canadian Payroll Association (CPA) conducted a survey of industry-leading providers and analysts to determine the “upcoming challenges and opportunities” on the payroll landscape of America’s neighbor to the north.
+When it comes to commentary on global payroll software environments and practices, North America is often taken to mean the U.S.; but the Canadian Payroll Association (CPA) conducted a survey of industry-leading providers and analysts to determine the “upcoming challenges and opportunities” on the payroll landscape of America’s neighbor to the north.
 The findings are perhaps not entirely unpredictable (including cloud deployment, self-service functionality, more sophisticated reporting and mobile access); but they do serve to show that Canadian payroll professionals and organizations are embracing the leading edge of payroll technology.

 Future Changes in Payroll Technology